willwin4sure/vault/🤔Inference and Information/Information/Conjugate Prior Families for Exponential Families.md

 > [!example]
 > For a Gaussian data model, its conjugate prior is Gaussian.

 Check this yourself, I guess.
-Gaussians are beautiful.
+Gaussians are nice.

 ---